-Whole Wheat Muffins make a perfect option for my kid’s tiffin.
-I have explained the benefits of whole wheat in my Multigrain bread recipe and you can see the nutritional value of eating whole wheat in that recipe.
-However, making a muffin with whole wheat solves two things.
-First, it satisfies the craving that anyone with a sweet tooth will have.
-Second, you will ensure that it’s not only sweet that is going in their body, but you are feeding them with a lot of nutrition within your healthy whole wheat muffins.
+Whole Wheat Muffins make a perfect option for my kid's tiffin.
+I have explained the benefits of whole wheat in my Multigrain bread recipe and you can see the nutritional value of eating whole grains in the recipe.

 Google defines muffins as a small domed spongy cake made with eggs and baking powder.
 Is that all?
 Not really.

 People just love muffins and I don’t think I know anyone who does not like them.
 Muffin is a refined version of the original name “Moofin”.
 I am sure muffin sounds lot rhythmic than moofin.
 As much as Americans love them, my child also loves them in breakfast.
 It’s a popular dessert in America and a great party sider.

 If you like to understand the popularity of muffins in America then let me tell you that February 20th is celebrated as National Muffin Day.

 By now you would have known that I, just like my kid, love muffin.
 There are a few reasons to love muffins over a cupcake.
 Ok, I did not mean to confuse you here.